lyteword/kjv/matthew/chapter-8.md

 <sup>25</sup> And his disciples came to *him*, and awoke him, saying, Lord, save us: we perish.

-<sup>26</sup> And he saith unto them, Why are ye fearful , O ye of little faith ?
+<sup>26</sup> And he saith unto them, Why are ye fearful, O ye of little faith?
 Then he arose, and rebuked the winds and the sea; and there was a great calm.

 <sup>27</sup> But the men marvelled, saying, What manner of man is this, that even the winds and the sea obey him!